jmtov/quiques-movie-theater/README.md

 ## Quique's Movie Theather Website

-This is a sample project to integrate with the TMDB
+This is a sample project to integrate with the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction).

 ### Running this project
 To run this project: